 Shepherd of the Hills Lutheran Church has a long, proud history of serving the community of Duluth.
-Through the dedication of our leadership, pastors and volunteers, we are committed to the teachings of Jesus Christ, and are here to spread His message.
+Through the dedication of our leadership, pastor, Little Lambs staff, and volunteers, we are committed to the teachings of Jesus Christ.
+We are here to spread His message.
 We are open to everyone of all ages and backgrounds, and strive to lead all who worship with us towards a deeper love for God.

 Shepherd of the Hills is a Lutheran Church.
 This means first and foremost, that our church conforms to the teaching of the Bible.
 Because Jesus pointed to the Bible as the authority of those who follow him, the things we list below are what we believe as a Christian church hold onto as truth.
 No matter if you are new to Christianity, haven’t been to church for a while, still learning about the Bible, or a life-long Christian you are welcome at Shepherd of the Hills.

 God is the creator and ruler of all things.
 He has existed from eternity.
 Though there is only one God, he is three persons - Father, Son, and Holy Spirit.

 These three persons are equal in power, authority, and majesty.

 God the Father's special work was to create the universe in which we live.
 He made us along with every creature, gave us our bodies and souls, as well as our gifts and abilities.
 He still daily preserves us by richly and daily providing all that we need for our bodies and lives.

 Jesus Christ is the Son of God the Father from eternity.
 He became human when he was conceived by the Holy Spirit and born of the virgin Mary.
 As both full God and full human he lived a life without sin and offered himself as a sacrifice for the sins of all people by dying on a cross.
 He rose from the dead after three days.
 He ascended into heaven and will return one day to exercise judgment over all people, living and dead.